-This Consulting Agreement (this “Agreement”) is made as of June 1, 2021 (the “Effective Date”), by and between Callon Petroleum Company, a Delaware corporation (the “Company”) and James P. Ulm, II (the “Consultant”).
+This Consulting Agreement (this “Agreement”) is made, contingent upon the execution and non-revocation of the separate separation agreement between the parties, as of July 1, 2023 (the “Effective Date”), by and between Callon Petroleum Company, a Delaware corporation (the “Company”) and Jeffrey S. Balmer (the “Consultant”).

 WHEREAS, the Company desires to retain the services of the Consultant to provide consulting services to the Company; and